iwonderanddev/jobladder/README.md

 # IWD dev team ladder

-This job ladder exposes all roles inside IWD development department, and define the goals, expectations and responsibilities of each role.
+This job ladder exposes all roles inside IWD dev team, and define the goals, expectations and responsibilities of each role.
-Constant progression, and meeting your individual objectives will help you to climb it.
+To climb this ladder you will know what to do: Constant progression, being involved and meeting your individual objectives.

-Be aware that some basic expectations are not specified in the roles:
+However, some implicit expectations are not specified in the roles:

-- Being involved into team reviews
+- Being involved into code reviews
-- Delivering software on-time
 - Communicating, seeking help when stuck
 - Being a "team player"